 Daily rates cover things like food, lodging, the services of a guide and trackers, etc. Daily rates on a plains game hunt typically cost several hundred dollars per day and go up from there on dangerous game or Big 5 hunts.
 Most outfitters also usually offer a cheaper 2x1 (2 hunters with 1 guide) daily rate or a non-hunter daily rate, which is a great way to save a little bit of money while enjoying your hunt with a friend or family member.
 Either way, simply multiply the daily rate by the number of days in your hunt for the total daily rates.

-True, animals like cape buffalo and leopard are more expensive to hunt.
-However, you can get a great all-inclusive cape buffalo hunt for around $14,000 these days, which is comparable to what you'd pay for a moose hunt in Alaska.
-The same goes for leopard, which costs roughly the same to hunt as a Kodiak Brown Bear.
+It's more expensive if you want to hunt Big Five species like cape buffalo and leopard.
+However, you can still enjoy a great all-inclusive cape buffalo hunting safari for around $13,000 these days.
+This is comparable to what you'd pay for a moose hunt in Alaska.

 Extra Costs on an African Hunting Safari

 Daily rates and trophy fees cover the vast majority of the costs associated with an African hunting safari.
 Every outfitter is a little different though and there are always some extra costs that you'll need to budget for.

 For instance, airport pick-up and drop-off, rifle rental, Value Added Tax (VAT), and the shipment of your trophies to a taxidermist are services that some (but not all) outfitters include in their prices.
 Some hunts in the more remote parts of Africa may also require a charter plane to reach camp.

 So, make sure you find out the details before your hunt and budget accordingly.

 Airline tickets, gratuities, taxidermy, and the shipment of your trophies home are the big additional costs you'll virtually always have to pay if you go on an African hunting safari.